JVWebb/PortableWormhole1.4/README.md

 The Portable Wormhole is non-consumable and lets you teleport to teammates as if you had a wormhole potion.
 It also lets you teleport to town NPCs.

+It works from within your inventory, Piggy Bank, Safe, Void Vault, or Defender's Forge.

-Original mod by DaeCatt (https://github.com/DaeCatt/PortableWormhole).
-Ported to 1.4 and resprited by Stonga
+Original mod by DaeCatt.
+Ported to 1.4, modified, and resprited by Stonga